manpeihong/Toolbox-v3/README.md

 - PyqtChart
 - mysqlclient

 Install using pip is recommended.
+For example, on Mac OS, run `python3 -m pip install matplotlib` in terminal.
+In Windows, run `python -m pip install matplotlib` in cmd.

-Now dark theme is available.
-Pip install qdarkstyle in order to use it.
+Dark theme is optional.
+But if you do like dark theme, please pip install **qdarkstyle** in order to use it.

 # How to run Toolbox:

-Download the whole package to local, and then run "Toolbox_v3.py".
+Download the whole package to local, and then run "**Toolbox_v3.py**".

-For any questions, please contact pman3@uic.edu.

 # Update log: